Strategic Explorations of Exoplanets and Disks with Subaru

 Strategic Explorations of Exoplanets and Disks with Subaru (SEEDS) is a multi-year survey that used the Subaru Telescope on Mauna Kea, Hawaii in an effort to directly image extrasolar planets and protoplanetary/debris disks around hundreds of nearby stars.
 SEEDS is a Japanese-led international project.
 It consists of some 120 researchers from a number of institutions in Japan, the U.S. and the EU.
 The survey's headquarters is at the National Astronomical Observatory of Japan (NAOJ) and led by Principal Investigator Motohide Tamura.
 The goals of the survey are to address the following key issues in the study of extrasolar planets and disks: the detection and census of exoplanets in the regions around solar-mass and massive stars; the evolution of protoplanetary disks and debris disks; and the link between exoplanets and circumstellar disks.

 Observations and Results

 The direct imaging survey was carried out with a suite of high-contrast instrumentation at the large Subaru 8.2 m telescope, including a second-generation adaptive optics (AO) system with 188 actuators (AO188) and a dedicated coronagraph instrument called HiCIAO.
-Observations began in late October 2009 and were completed in early January 2015, having observed roughly nearby 500 stars (including duplicates).
+Observations began in late October 2009 and were completed in early January 2015, having observed roughly 500 nearby stars (including duplicates).
 The survey was conducted in the H-band (1.65 micron) and once a planet/companion candidate was detected, it was also observed at other near-infrared wavelengths.